 Where to next after the Colombia Amazon?

 Heading back to Bogota from Leticia?
 Don’t miss your flight as prices can vary significantly day to day.
-Need some ideas of what to do in Bogota?
-Here is a welcoming guide to help situate yourself in the city.
+Here are some of Best Things to do in Bogota

 Take a slow or fast boat to: